sily-lily/My-Study-Guide/Auto Hotkey/README.md

 2. Understand and learn **how to create** variables, **every type of variable**, and **what they mean**.
 [Open lesson](https://github.com/mr-suno/My-Study-Guide/blob/main/Auto%20Hotkey/variables.md)
 3. Getting the hang of different types of statements.
 Learn about **if statements** and **for**/**while** loops.
 [Open lesson](https://github.com/mr-suno/My-Study-Guide/blob/main/Auto%20Hotkey/statements.md)
 4. Learning the basics of basic and multi-keyed keybinds.
 Trigger events when a key is pressed with ease.
 [Open lesson](https://github.com/mr-suno/My-Study-Guide/blob/main/Auto%20Hotkey/hotkeys.md)
+5. Understand the complex concept of hotstrings and the several methods that go along with it.
+[Open lesson](https://github.com/mr-suno/My-Study-Guide/blob/main/Auto%20Hotkey/hotkstrings.md)